nabaraj-malla/SecureRender/README.md

 # SecureRender
-Implementation of express-session to secure application and achieving statful communication.
+Implementation of express-session to secure application and achieving stateful communication.